That Surprising Chord That Catches Your Ear — Borrowed Chords

 ♭VI (Flat Six Major)

 In C major: Ab major.
-A favourite in film music and J-pop.
+A favorite in film music and J-pop.

 Example: C → Am → Ab → G